amolenk/GameATron3000/README.md

 Click the *Show* button for the first secret key and copy its value.
 Then click *Done*.

-Open the front-end project (the *src* folder, we use Visual Studio Code) and open the *settings.ts* file.
+Open the front-end project by opening the root-folder of the repo in Visual Studio Code.

+Execute an *npm install* in the root-folder of the repo to make sure you have everything to run the front-end.

+Open the *src/settings.ts* file.
 Set the *BOT_ID* variable to the name you’ve chosen for your bot (which is the name of the *Bot Channels Registration* resource).
 Set the *DIRECT_LINE_SECRET* variable to the secret key value you’ve copied from the Direct Line configuration page.

-Now you can run the front-end and it will communicate with the bot to start your adventure!
+Now you can run the front-end (*Ctrl-Shift-B*) and it will communicate with the bot to start your adventure!